gimlet-io/gimlet-documentation/src/pages/blog/git-the-ironclad-system.md

 #### Rebasing

-Other times historical correctness is less important than simplicity.
+Other times history is less important than simplicity.
 A straight line of history is a lot easier to understand than a web of branches and merges.
 Those cases I favor rebase over merging.

 Rebasing takes a commit line, cuts it at the moment of branch creation, and places on top of another branch.
 That way the history will be a straight line, and the fact that the code was originally written on a branch is discarded.